This post may contain affiliate links. Please read our disclosure policy.

-Summer Rolls, with poached shrimp, vermicelli noodles, fresh vegetables and herbs, wrapped up tightly in rice paper and served with homemade peanut sauce are downright delicious.
+Summer Rolls, with poached shrimp, vermicelli noodles, fresh vegetables, and herbs, are wrapped up tightly in rice paper wrappers and served with homemade peanut dipping sauce.
+They are downright delicious.

 Shrimp Summer Rolls are the very thing that I could eat every single day.
 I really don’t think I’d get tired of them.
 Like ever.

 - Each bite has a little bit of everything.
 There’s just something so appealing to me about those chewy rice wrappers holding everything together.
 Once your teeth tear through the outside, you come face to face with tender shrimp, loads of fresh herbs and vegetables, and rice noodles.
 The fresh flavors create a mouth-watering combination.

 - Easy to follow step-by-step instructions.
 If you didn’t grow up eating homemade Vietnamese summer rolls, you might not know what ingredients to use or how to roll them.
 I have easy-to-follow instructions with photos below.

 - Make them your own!
 My summer roll recipe uses my favorite ingredients, but you can easily modify them to your liking.

 A basic summer roll consists of protein (usually meat), crunchy vegetables, herbs, and some kind of carb (crispy wonton, rice vermicelli noodles, etc.), wrapped in lettuce and then wrapped in rice paper.

 My version of these fresh summer rolls uses fresh shrimp, vermicelli rice noodles, butter lettuce, cucumber, bean sprouts, fresh mint, Thai basil, cilantro, and rice paper sheets.

 Full instructions with ingredient quantities are listed in the recipe card below.
 Here is a visual summary that is easy to follow.